 If this has happened, use the Mark as Shipped option to move the order from Awaiting Shipment to Shipped.

-If you create a new label for an order after voiding the original label and reship the order, the store or marketplace that the order originated from will not be notified with the new shipment and tracking information.
+If you create a new label for an order after voiding the original label and reship the order, the store that the order originated from will not be notified of the new shipment and tracking information.

 Refunds are issued by the postage provider that you purchase the label from.